Building Shaped Like a Coffee Pot

 Lexington, Virginia

 Ellen Bryant shed some light on the origins of the big pot.
-Her grandfather's brother Kenneth Wills built the coffee pot in the late 1950s (the family usually referred to it as a teapot).
+Her grandfather's brother Kenneth Wills built the coffee pot in 1959 (the family usually referred to it as a teapot).
 "He operated it as a restaurant for a long time, until he moved his family to Virginia Beach.
 Kenneth Wills died in 1964 from a heart attack.
 His wife still resides in Virginia Beach."